bytecodealliance/wasm-score/README.md

 - AI: (Coming)
 - Regex: (Coming)

-## Q4 Plan
+## 2023 Q4 Goals
 Next steps include:
 - Improving stability and user experience
 - Adding benchmarks to the AI, Regex, and APP suites
 - Adding more benchmarks
 - Complete the SIMD test
-- Publish a list of planned milestone
+- Publish a list of planned milestone with corresponding releases

 ## Usage